getsentry/sentry-react-native/docs/index.rst

     // disable stacktrace merging
     Sentry.config("___DSN___", {
-      deactivateStacktraceMerging: true,
+      deactivateStacktraceMerging: true, // default: false | Deactivates the stacktrace merging feature
-      logLevel: SentryLog.Debug,
+      logLevel: SentryLog.Debug, // default SentryLog.None | Possible values:  .None, .Error, .Debug, .Verbose
+      forceRavenClient: true // default false | This will force sentry to use the raven client instead the native client
       // These two options will only be considered if stacktrace merging is active
       // Here you can add modules that should be ignored or exclude modules
       // that should no longer be ignored from stacktrace merging
-      // ignoreModulesExclude: ["I18nManager"], // Exclude is always stronger than include
+      // ignoreModulesExclude: ["I18nManager"], // default: [] | Exclude is always stronger than include
-      // ignoreModulesInclude: ["RNSentry"], // Include modules that should be ignored too
+      // ignoreModulesInclude: ["RNSentry"], // default: [] | Include modules that should be ignored too
       // ---------------------------------
     }).install();